 - This medicine is for use on the skin only.
 Do not get it in your eyes, nose, or mouth.
 If it does get on these areas, rinse it off right away.
 Some forms of this medicine should not be used on diaper rash or inside the vagina or rectum.
 If you are not sure what body areas you can use this medicine on, ask your pharmacist.

-- Wash your hands with soap and water before and after using this medicine.
+- Wash your hands with soap and water before and after you use this medicine.
 Follow your doctor's instructions about how to clean and care for your skin before and after you use this medicine.

-- For the cream, lotion, or ointment: Apply a thin layer to the affected area.
+- For the cream, lotion, or ointment: Apply a thin layer of the medicine to the affected area.
 Rub it in gently.
 You may need to shake the bottle of lotion before using it.

 - For the foam: Do not use the foam near heat or open flame, or while smoking.

 - This medicine may come with a special applicator (a tool for applying the medicine).
 Make sure you understand how to use the applicator.
 If you are not sure, ask your pharmacist.

 - Do not cover the treated area with a bandage unless directed by your doctor.

 - If this medicine is to be used on the diaper area of a child, avoid using tight-fitting diapers or plastic pants.

 - Apply a dose as soon as you can.
 If it is almost time for your next dose, wait until then and apply a regular dose.
 Do not apply extra medicine to make up for a missed dose.

 How to Store and Dispose of This Medicine